mike-lawrence/aria/README.md

 ### Implemented features
 * Use of `stanc3` for syntax checking in RStudio (automatically enabled on package load; see `?aria::enable_rstudio_syntax_compile`)
-* Option to trigger model compilation on save with a `//aria: compile=1` string at the top of your Stan file
+* Option to trigger model compilation on save with a `// aria: compile=1` string at the top of your Stan file
 * Smart compilation whereby the saved model is compared to a stored (in a folder called `aria`) representation and compilation only proceeds if *functional* changes to the code have been made (n.b. including to any includes!).
 So go ahead and add comments and modify whitespace without fear that they will cause unnecessary model recompilation.
 * Both compilation and sampling occur in background processes with outputs/progress monitored by an RStudio Job.
 * Automatic check for runtime errors at compilation using a special debugging exe and dummy data.